Ireland can avoid déjà bleu as France come to town

 The last five Six Nations meetings have an aggregate score of 79-71 in Ireland’s favour.
 That’s eight points over 400 minutes of action, including two draws.

-That came in the Grand Slam year of 2009, a 78th-minute Ronan O’Gara penalty pushed the margin to nine points, 30-21.
+That came in the Grand Slam year of 2009 when a 78th-minute Ronan O’Gara penalty pushed the margin to nine points, 30-21.

 That’s one occasion, over 39 games, where Ireland have been two scores up going into the final passage of play.